Becoming a Contractor for the Authority

 In addition, the Authority posts construction contract information on our business section.
-You can obtain a listing of available contracts for bidding under the Thruway Letting Schedule section.
+You can obtain a listing of available contracts for bidding under the Thruway Advertised Lettings section.

 The Authority also posts Thruway Bid Results.
 Simply select the project number you are interested in and it will direct you to that project's bid page.